longwalter/RecRoom-Store-JSON/README.md

 ## Whats NOT in the file
-* All items that CANNOT be bought using Tokens
+* All items that CANNOT be obtained using Tokens

 - The following info cannot be obtained:
   - The image of the item